PlanTL-GOB-ES/NegEx-MES/README.md

 This repository contains a system for negation detection in Spanish clinical texts based on Wendy Chapman's NegEx algorithm.
 It allows determining if a certain term (i.e. a word or group of words) is negated or not and, if so, the negated phrase.

-The input text contains a line for each term for which you want to know if it is negated or not, in the following format:
+For an input text that contains a line for each term for which you want to know if it is negated or not, in the following
+format:

 	identifier TAB term TAB "sentence".

+It provides the following output:

+	identifier TAB term TAB "sentence" TAB modification TAB type_modification

 For example:

-	1 TAB cáncer TAB "El paciente no presenta cáncer ni anemia"

-The output it provides has the following format:

-	identifier TAB term TAB "sentence" TAB modification TAB type_modification

-For the previous input example, the output would be:

-	1 TAB cáncer TAB "El paciente no presenta cáncer ni anemia" TAB Negated TAB negPhrases
+	1 TAB cáncer TAB "El paciente no presenta cáncer ni anemia" 1 TAB cáncer TAB "El paciente no presenta cáncer ni anemia" TAB Negated TAB negPhrases

-This indicates that the term 'cáncer' appears negated in this sentence, and that the negation phrase ('no') is in the 'negPhrases' config file.
+This indicates that the term 'cáncer' appears negated in this sentence and that the negation phrase ('no') is in the 'negPhrases' config file.

 The modification field can take only two values: Negated and Affirmed.
 When the modification field is Affirmed, the value of type_modification is always NONE.